What's the difference?

 Before I start I have to make a little disclaimer – at no time am I saying that every woman needs to express – this is a personal choice.
 Some express to increase their supply, for some it is a preferance, and for others it is necessary for going back to work.
 Many LC’s will say there is no need to buy a breast pump before baby arrives.
 I agree with this, but would add that you should know about the different types and where to get one quickly, should the need arise.

 I often get asked what the difference is between the pumps that I sell/rent?
 I usually start by saying "2 are ‘hospital-grade’ and one is for occasional expressing".
 Most people then ask ‘what does hospital grade mean?’.
 And now there is a 3rd option, just to complicate things further!

 Definition of 'hospital grade'

-There is no official definition of ‘hospital-grade’ (so be cautious with companies who use this to describe their pump/s) but among those in the breast pump business it usually means this: a pump that is a closed system so no milk will get into the motor of the pump, can be shared between multiple users, and it is capable of initiating and maintaining milk supply, without the baby ever having to latch to the breast, and potentially increasing the supply.
+There is no official definition of ‘hospital-grade’ (so be cautious with companies who use this to describe their pump/s) but among those in the breast pump business and IBCLCs, it usually means this: a pump that is a closed system so no milk will get into the motor of the pump, can be shared between multiple users, and it is capable of initiating and maintaining milk supply, without the baby ever having to latch to the breast, and potentially increase the supply.

 This is not to say that the 9 Plus or M1 (or other 'personal' pumps) are not good - they can be great if breastfeeding is well established and you need to express for going back to work or if you want to leave the baby with someone for a period of time (eg a 'date night' or long hair appointment)